Emil Cioran: Major themes and style

 Professing a lack of interest in conventional philosophy in his early youth, Cioran dismissed abstract speculation in favor of personal reflection and passionate lyricism.
 "I invented nothing.
-I've been the one and only secretary of my own sensations", he later said.
+I've been the one and only secretary of my own sensations," he later said.

 Aphorisms make up a large portion of Cioran's bibliography, and some of his books, such as The Trouble with Being Born, are composed entirely of aphorisms.
 Speaking about this decision, Cioran said:

 Philosophical pessimism characterizes all of his works, which many critics trace back to events of his childhood (in 1935 his mother is reputed to have told him that if she had known he was going to be so unhappy she would have aborted him).
-However, Cioran's pessimism (in fact, his skepticism, even nihilism) remains both inexhaustible and, in its own particular manner, joyful; it is not the sort of pessimism which can be traced back to simple origins, single origins themselves being questionable.
-When Cioran's mother spoke to him of abortion, he confessed that it did not disturb him, but made an extraordinary impression which led to an insight about the nature of existence ("I'm simply an accident.
+However, Cioran's pessimism (in fact, his skepticism, even nihilism) remains both inexhaustible and, in its own particular manner, joyful; it is not the sort of pessimism that can be traced back to simple origins, single origins themselves being questionable.
+When Cioran's mother spoke to him of abortion, he confessed that it did not disturb him, but made an extraordinary impression that led to an insight about the nature of existence ("I'm simply an accident.
 Why take it all so seriously?" is what he later said in reference to the incident).

 His works often depict an atmosphere of torment, a state that Cioran himself experienced, and came to be dominated by lyricism and, often, the expression of intense and even violent feeling.
 The books he wrote in Romanian especially display this latter characteristic.
-Preoccupied with the problems of death and suffering, he was attracted to the idea of suicide, believing it to be an idea that could help one go on living, an idea which he fully explored in On the Heights of Despair.
+Preoccupied with the problems of death and suffering, he was attracted to the idea of suicide, believing it to be an idea that could help one go on living, an idea that he fully explored in On the Heights of Despair.
 He revisits suicide in depth in The New Gods, which contains a section of aphorisms devoted to the subject.
 The theme of human alienation, the most prominent existentialist theme, presented by Jean-Paul Sartre and Albert Camus, is thus formulated, in 1932, by young Cioran: "Is it possible that existence is our exile and nothingness our home?" in On the Heights of Despair.